mgeorgati/spDisag/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 The main architecture was designed by João Monteiro.
 This work has been supported by the European Union's Horizon 2020 research and innovation programme under grant agreement No 870649, the project Future Migration Scenarios for Europe (FUME; https://futuremigration.eu).
-The researchers from INESC-ID were partially funded by Funda\c{c}{\~a}o para a Ci{\^{e}}ncia e Tecnologia (FCT), through the MIMU project with reference PTDC/CCI-CIF/32607/2017, and also through the INESC-ID multi-annual funding from the PIDDAC program (UIDB/50021/2020).
+The researchers from INESC-ID were partially funded by funded by Fundação para a Ciência e Tecnologia (FCT), through the MIMU project with reference PTDC/CCI-CIF/32607/2017, and also through the INESC-ID multi-annual funding from the PIDDAC program (UIDB/50021/2020).